Trust and personality Life Coach

 When selecting a life coach, the length and type of experience they possess is key.
 A potential coach may have ten years of expertise but her main clients may be for career coaching rather than family problems?
 She may not be the Certified Life Coaching right fit for you.
 While many life coaches offer multiple services, this should be taken into account when making your selection.

 Tips for Entrepreneurs in New Life Coaching

-As we’ve said, it is important to seek out mentors and coaches.
-You can reduce the learning curve by having trusted friends who can guide you through the process.
-This will allow you to move faster and be more successful.
+It is essential to seek out mentors and coaches as you progress through this process.
+Having trusted friends who can guide you through it will reduce the learning curve, enabling you to move faster and be more successful overall.

 Don’t plan, start doing.

-You’ve likely heard the phrase “planning is the enemy to action” (or some variation thereof) as a coach.
-This topic is something you’ll likely discuss with your clients, since it is an issue that many people face when starting something new.
+As a coach, you may have heard the saying “planning is the enemy of action” (or some variation thereof).
+This topic is something you’ll likely discuss with your clients as it’s something many people struggle with when starting something new.

-Tip 2 states that it is not a good idea to spend too much time on “surface” projects such as business cards and logos in the early stages of your business.
-These items are important and will be essential as you begin to coach.
+Tip 2 emphasizes the importance of not squandering too much time on “surface” projects like business cards and logos in the early stages of your business.
+Although these items are essential, spending too much time on them now could prove counterproductive as you begin coaching clients.